AdroitAnandAI/Scalable-ML-with-Spark/README.md

 ]
 ```

-To enable YARN to access images from ECR, we need to generate config.json and put in HDFS so that it can be used by jobs running on the cluster.
+To enable YARN to access images from ECR, we need to generate config.json and put in HDFS so that it can be used by jobs running on the cluster.<br>

 ```
 ssh -i permission.pem hadoop@ec2-1-23-45-678.compute-1.amazonaws.com